duyle2906/EntainTech/README.md

 - Next, run `pod setup` for setting up cocoapods master repo.
 You may include `--verbose` for more descriptive logs.
 **NOTE:** This might take a while to setup depending on your network speed.

-- Finally, go to the root folder of the project where the Podfile is located and run `pod install` to retrieve the pods for the project
+- Next, go to the root folder of the project where the Podfile is located and run `pod install` to retrieve the pods for the project.

+- Open the project using the file `EntainTech.xcworkspace`

 # Test Results